Achievement Orientation, Courage & Conviction Are Essential To Being A Great Manager

-In this edition of the ‘CEO Insights,’ we have Mr. Amit Malik, who is the Chief Executive Officer of Aviva India.
-In his conversation with Rahul Mahajan, Country-Lead of Great Manager Awards, he shares with us his approach and vision he looks forward to as a leader.
+In this edition of the ceo Insights, we have Amit Malik, Chief Executive Officer - Aviva India.
+In his conversation with Rahul Mahajan, Country Head of Great Manager Awards, he shares with us his key insights about his journey and leadership.

 Rahul: Who have been some of your influencers and mentors in life?